© 2025 WRTI

 Yannick Nézet-Séguin conducts The Philadelphia Orchestra at the Kimmel Center on Oct.
 4, 2013.

-Each show draws on several seasons.
-The first program opens with a performance from 2013, during Yannick’s first year leading the Philadelphians.
+This program opens with a performance from 2013, during Yannick’s first year leading the Philadelphians.
 Leoš Janáček’s brilliant Sinfonietta opens and closes with a muscular fanfare that shows off the virtuosity and flair of the Philadelphia Orchestra’s brass and percussion sections.
 In 1926, Janáček was celebrating the recently established independence of Czechoslovakia from the Empire of Austria-Hungary.
 He dedicated the Sinfonietta to his country’s army, and said it was intended to express "contemporary free man, his spiritual beauty and joy, his strength, courage and determination to fight for victory."

 In another performance from 2013, the orchestra’s woodwind and horn sections are featured this week in Richard Strauss’ youthful Serenade in E-flat Major, Op.
 7. The 17-year-old composer modeled the work on wind serenades of the Classical era.
 Yet this one-movement serenade already bears Strauss’ distinct and original musical voice, even as he seemed to channel Wolfgang Amadeus Mozart.